payabvashlab/SlicerDeid/README.md

 # Install Slicer module
-1. Drag and drop a folder "codeXXX" to the Slicer application window.
+1. Drag and drop a folder "deidXXX" to the Slicer application window.

 2. Select "Add Python scripted modules to the application" in the popup window, and click OK.